Administration

 Generally, each constituent entity located in a jurisdiction is required to file a GloBE Information Return within 15 months after the last day of the fiscal year.

-The return may be filed by either the constituent entity itself or by a designated local entity on its behalf.
+The return may be filed by either the constituent entity itself or by a designated filing entity on its behalf.
 The filing deadline is extended to 18 months after the last day of the fiscal year for the first fiscal year in which an MNE Group comes within the scope of the GloBE Rules in that jurisdiction.

 Section 5 of the December 2023 OECD Administrative Guidance provides that, the due date for filing and notification obligations shall not be before June 30, 2026.